 It is important for you to understand that there are a lot of things that go into the cost of your gastric bypass surgery.
 Some of the things that are included in your gastric bypass surgery cost include:

 - Recovery time / Post-operative care.

 There are also some things which may not be included in the cost of your gastric bypass procedure but that you should consider.
 For example, you may need post-surgery exercise or diet counseling, or behavior counseling, or vitamins and supplements.
-You may also require additional body contouring surgeries in order to remove excess skin, to lift sagging body areas or to improve loose muscles after your gastric bypass surgery.
+You may also require additional body contouring surgeries to remove excess skin, to lift sagging body areas or to improve relaxed muscles after your gastric bypass surgery.
 These procedures are not included in the initial cost of your gastric bypass procedure, so you should make sure to budget for them as well.